 "Melodious Accord: A Concert of Praise" sung by the Master Chorale of Washington directed by Donald McCullough and Alice Parker.
 This is a recording of a live choral concert featuring early American hymnody at Washington, D.C.'s Kennedy Center Concert Hall in November 1999.
 Donald McCullough conducts "Melodious Accord," Alice Parker's shape-note settings from the Harmonia Sacra for chorus, soloists, brass and harp.
 A second and robust portion of the concert was the singing of shape note hymns by the Master Chorale along with members of the audience arranged in a quasi-hollow square around the hall.
 Some of the tunes presented are Wesley, Idumea, Sweet Prospect, Wondrous Love, Hiding Place, and His Voice as the Sound.
 Gothic Records CD 49129.
 The list price is $16.98 on the Gothic Records Web site.

 "Amazing Grace: American Hymns and Spirituals," by the Robert Shaw Festival Singers of the Ohio State University, conducted by Robert Shaw.
 This CD (Telarc CD-80325), recorded in 1992 and issued in 1993, presents an excellent choir with soloists performing contemporary arrangements of 20 early American hymns and spirituals, 10 from the "white" tradition and 10 from the black tradition.
 Essentially all of the 10 "white" tunes from which the arrangements are derived can be found in shape-note tunebooks; unfortunately tune names are not generally listed.
 These choral arrangements by Shaw and Alice Parker are beautiful within their own genre, that of the professional choral anthem, but to some there is an unfortunate implication that the original simple tunes and harmonizations needed to be prettied-up to appeal to modern audiences.
 The notes state that this CD represents Shaw's latest thoughts on music that was recorded by the Robert Shaw Chorale on LPs dating from 1958 to 1967.
-It may still be available in record stores or Internet outlets, including the Telarc/Concord Web site.
+It is still available on Internet sites such as Amazon.com.

 "Angels: Voices from Eternity," by Joel Cohen with Tod Machover, performed by the Boston Camerata with the Boston Shawm and Sackbut Ensemble, the Harvard University Choir, and Youth Pro Musica.
 This 1997 recording is described by Boston Camerata director Joel Cohen as "a rapid guided tour of the angel realms, in the form of a musical fantasy.
 Except for the Angel of Death, whose music is entirely original [by Machover], all the other musical themes and texts are drawn from early sources: the European Middle Ages (Gregorian chants and polyphonies) and early American (hymns and Shaker spirituals)...."
 Six shape-note hymns find their way in these arrangements for choir, instruments, and synthesizer.
 While the electronic synthesized sound may be an irritant to many early music lovers, this remarkable, novel, and controversial work dares to integrate medieval, shape-note, Shaker, and contemporary musical styles into a single work based on the angel theme.
 Erato 14773-2.
 Order from online stores or from the Boston Camerata.